Termez: 21st century Afghan conflicts and aftermath

 In 2001, Germany began operating a base in Termez.
 The military airfield was the main support base for German and Dutch forces operating with the ISAF for transiting goods into Afghanistan.
 It was closed in 2015.

 Following the 2021 Taliban offensive and resultant Fall of Kabul, the Biden administration reached out to Uzbekistan, as well as Kazakhstan and Tajikistan, to ask if they might temporarily accommodate up to 9,000 Afghans who might face reprisals for working with U.S. military forces.
 By the 5th of July, the state security services had constructed a refugee camp in Termez to brace for an Afghan refugee crisis.
 Uzbek president Shavkat Mirziyoyev reported that 494 Afghans were evacuated through the Termez Airport.

 In August 2021, Russia and Uzbekistan held joint military exercises outside of Termez.

 Transportation

 The river Amu Darya divides the two countries of Uzbekistan and Afghanistan and the Afghanistan–Uzbekistan Friendship Bridge crosses the river to Hairatan in Afghanistan.
 Termez is also served by Termez Airport, with flights to Tashkent and Moscow.
-Termez is connected with Uzbek Railways to other cities of the countries and Mazar-i-Sharif, Afghanistan.
+Termez is connected with Uzbek Railways to other cities of the country and Mazar-i-Sharif, Afghanistan.
 The Tashkent–Termez (no. 379) and Termez–Tashkent (no. 380) trains run every day.
 Dushanbe–Kanibadam (no. 367) and Kanibadam-Dushanbe (No: 368) trains also pass through Termez.

 Plans exist to connect Termez to Peshawar by rail, as a part of the China–Pakistan Economic Corridor, and China's larger Belt and Road Initiative.

+There is public transportation in the city, represented by buses and marshrutkas.
+There are also public and private taxi services.
+Termez river port (Termiz daryo bandargohi) is located in the south-eastern part of the city.

+The city has an international airport "Termez", which has regular air connections with Tashkent, with some other major cities of Uzbekistan, as well as with some Russian cities, including Moscow and St. Petersburg.

+Termez is the main southern gateway of Uzbekistan.
+12 km east of Termez, the Amu Darya River is crossed by the pedestrian, highway and railroad cross-border bridge Hairatan (also known as the Afghanistan–Uzbekistan Friendship Bridge), which is the only border crossing between Uzbekistan and Afghanistan.
+Every day, people, cars, trucks and freight trains pass over the bridge in both directions.

+The city is one of the main railroad hubs of southern Uzbekistan.
+It is from Termez that the international freight railroad leading to the Afghan city of Mazar-i-Sharif begins.

+In fact, the railroad goes all the way to Mazar-i-Sharif International Airport, 8 km east of that city.
+The distance between Termez and Mazar-i-Sharif is about 80 km by road or rail.
+As of 2024, the Afghan part of this line is not open for passengers.